 Registration Guide: English

-Students majoring in English will ordinarily, through coursework in the major, fulfill requirements in the following BU Hub capacities: Philosophical Inquiry and Life’s Meanings; Aesthetic Exploration; Historical Consciousness; Individual in Community; Global Citizenship and Intercultural Literacy; Ethical Reasoning; Digital/Multimedia Expression; Critical Thinking; Writing-Intensive Course; and Research & Information Literacy.
+Students majoring in English will ordinarily, through coursework in the major, fulfill a large number of Hub Requirements, including Philosophical Inquiry and Life’s Meanings, Aesthetic Exploration, Historical Consciousness, Individual in Community, Global Citizenship and Intercultural Literacy, Ethical Reasoning, Writing, Research, and Inquiry, Writing-Intensive Course, Oral and/or Signed Communication, Digital/Multimedia Expression, Critical Thinking, Research & Information Literacy, Teamwork/Collaboration, and Creativity/Innovation.
 Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

-A typical first semester English schedule looks like:
+A typical first semester English major schedule looks like:

 - CAS EN 101 Encounters: Reading Across Time & Space